theforeman/foreman_chef/README.md

 ## Foreman Installer (recommended)

-Follow the instructions on: http://www.theforeman.org/plugins/foreman_chef/0.1/#2.Installation
+Follow the instructions on: http://www.theforeman.org/plugins/foreman_chef/0.2/#2.Installation

 ## Manual

-This plugin expects foreman to support nested facts which is was added in 1.4.
 To install this plugin you just have to add this line to your Gemfile.

 ```ruby
 gem 'foreman_chef'
 ```

 and run ```bundle install```.
 Don't forget to restart foreman after this change.
+You also have to run migrations and seed.
+Note that this plugin requires also plugin on smart proxy and chef-handler-foreman on client side.

 ##  License